First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT distribution for three-dimensional diffusion outside a spherical absorbing boundary

 Using $ h(t) $ and $ H(t) $, we can rewrite Eqs.~(\ref{eq:g3dr}) and (\ref{eq:fptdcdd3d}) as

-Even if we calculate the mean first passage time only for particles that reach the absorbing boundary, as in diffusion in one-dimensional semi-infinite domain with an absorbing boundary, for both diffusion with an ergodic DC and the corresponding diffusion with ensemble-averaged diffusivity, the mean first passage time is infinite.
+Even if we calculate the mean FPT only for particles that reach the absorbing boundary, as in diffusion in a one-dimensional semi-infinite domain with an absorbing boundary, for both diffusion with an ergodic DC and the corresponding diffusion with ensemble-averaged diffusivity, the mean FPT is infinite.
 For a large $ t $, from Eq.~(\ref{eq:3Dgbm2}), we have

-Thus, the mean first passage time is infinite.
+Thus, the mean FPT is infinite.
 Similarly, for a large $ t $, from Eq.~(\ref{eq:3Drhogfgttdl}), we have